sbu-fsl/Metis/README.md

 [our HotStorage '23 paper](https://www.fsl.cs.stonybrook.edu/docs/mcfs/iocov-hotstorage23.pdf) for details).
 IOCov can read and parse Metis logs and obtain input coverage just like we presented in this paper (Figure 3-5).
 To use IOCov and our scripts, **please put the `IOCov` folder and the `Metis` folder under the same directory.**
-For example, you can do
+For example, you can run the following commands to clone IOCov:

 ```bash
 cd ~